-My pair of polished leather Loake Elland Black Oxfords (bottom right above) are about three years old.
+My pair of polished leather Loake Elland Black Oxfords (bottom right above) are about three-years-old.
 They were a good solution at the time.
-They've developed some creasing across the vamp, but are holding up ok.
+They have developed some creasing across the vamp, but are holding up ok.
 They do, however, look a bit artificial and polishing has no effect.
 I won't be resoling.

 For the man on the market

-Polished leather isn't for a lot of people, but it's certainly for some people.
+Polished leather is not for a lot of people, but it is certainly for some people.
 Polished leather shoes look 'nice' and require little maintenance.
-They're also useful in wet climates.
+They are also useful in wet climates.
 But the arguments against are many and many of them reasonable.

 For the gent looking to invest in his first pair of quality kicks, simply knowing what polished leather is will put him in good stead to make the right purchase decision.
 Knowing what leather he wants, or doesn’t want, is basic due diligence that will prevent crimson-faced buyers’ remorse later on.